Jakendarth/GNC_simulator/README.md

 ## ⚖️ Acknowledgements & Disclaimer

-*This software has been built during my involvement in the Safe Autonomous Maritime Transport Research Group (Safenet) and Delft University of Technology.*
+*This software has been built during Nikos Kougiatsos's involvement in the Safe Autonomous Maritime Transport Research Group (Safenet) and Delft University of Technology.*

 ---